arnonuem/tmAbciAppStub/README.md

 # tmAbciAppStub
 Tendermint ABCI Java application stub for rapdid prototyping Tendermint apps.

-Currently based on Tendermint 0.9.0.
+Currently based on Tendermint 0.9.0 and its Java implementation https://github.com/jTendermint/jabci

 ## frameworks
 The application is based on Spring Boot and JTendermint.